 The cash flow statement shows the cash flows for the business.
 Here we see the operating cash flows, financing cash flows and investing cash flows.

 The income statement, cash flow and balance sheet above are not independent of each other.
-Financial statements links demonstrates how they work together.
+Understanding this helps with financial statement analysis.
+For a demonstration of how the financial statements work together seeĀ Financial statements links.